keirantai/nodejs-fastload/README.md

 ### Multiple Options

 In additions to the single setting of the image manipulation, **FastLoad** also supports implement multiple options by using comma separator.
-Such as you may want to resize an image to 100px width and 100px height, meanwile, to rotate the image 90 degrees.
+For example you may want to resize an image to 100px width and 100px height, meanwhile, to rotate the image 90 degrees.

 	http://yourdomainname.com/l/100x100,r90/http://www.google.com/images/srpr/logo4w.png